yzeire/yzeire/README.md

 ---

 ### 👩‍💻 About Me ⭐
-I am a dedicated **Computer Programming** student at **Bartın University** with a huge passion for the tech world.
-Everything about coding excites me, but I'm especially driven by the creative possibilities of software and AI.
+I am a dedicated **Computer Programming** student with a huge passion for the tech world.
+Everything about coding excites me, but I'm especially driven by the creative possibilities of software and AI. ✨

-*   🎓 **Education:** Associate Degree in Computer Programming.
+*   🎓 **Education:** Associate Degree in Computer Programming at Bartın University.
 *   🎮 **Future Goal:** Aspiring to work in the **Game Development** industry!
-*   🚀 **Current Focus:** Python, Data Structures, and SQL.
+*   🚀 **Main Interests:** Python, Data Structures, and Creative Coding.
 *   🎨 **Aesthetic:** Passionate about dark themes with neon purple & pink accents.

 ---